-Entertainment Use Fee Interests
+Fee Interests

-In Australia, as of December 31, 2012, we own approximately 3.2 million square feet of land at nine locations.
+In Australia, as of December 31, 2013, we own approximately 3.2 million square feet of land at nine locations.
 Most of this land is located in the greater metropolitan areas of Brisbane, Melbourne, Perth, and Sydney, including the 50.6-acre Burwood site.
-Of these fee interests, approximately 145,000 square feet are currently improved with cinemas.
+Of these fee interests, approximately 138,000 square feet are currently improved with cinemas.
+These figures include the 3.3-acre Moonee Ponds property which is under a contract of sale with completion due on April 16, 2015.

-In New Zealand, as of December 31, 2012, we own approximately 3.4 million square feet of land at seven locations.
-This includes the Courtney Central ETRC in Wellington, the 70.3 acre Manakau site, and the fee interests underlying three cinemas in New Zealand, which properties include approximately 22,000 square feet of ancillary retail space.
+In New Zealand, as of December 31, 2013, we own approximately 3.4 million square feet of land at seven locations.
+This includes the Courtney Central ETRC in Wellington, the 70.3 acre Manukau site, and the fee interests underlying three cinemas in New Zealand, which properties include approximately 21,000 square feet of ancillary retail space.

-In the United States, as of December 31, 2012, we own approximately 134,000 square feet of improved real estate comprised of four live theater buildings, which include approximately 58,000 square feet of leasable space, and the fee interest in our Cinemas 1, 2 & 3 in Manhattan (held through a limited liability company in which we have a 75% managing member interest).
+In the United States, as of December 31, 2013, we own approximately 134,000 square feet of improved real estate comprised of four live theater buildings, which include approximately 58,000 square feet of leasable space, and the fee interest in our Cinemas 1, 2 & 3 in Manhattan (held through a limited liability company in which we have a 75% managing member interest).